top of page

 We all wait, Dylan at Mr. Barton’s side.

 My palms sweat.
-Only a few months—a daunting deadline.
-But a foot in the door at a tech company like this one…it’s why I bust my butt in school.
+The deadline is May 1st, which is only four months away.
+But a foot in the door at a tech company like this one… it’s why I bust my butt in school.
 I’ll do whatever it takes.

 “Short and to the point,” Dylan mutters at my side again.